-Annual cost reports utilizing a state-provided form are required at the end of each calendar year.
-Service providers are required to attest to the accuracy of the cost report.
+Annual cost reports are required.
 Cost reports reconcile purchased support services with provided support services for the calendar year.
 Cost reports are desk audited to determine accuracy and the reasonableness of reported costs.
-Reported revenue received is reconciled to ProviderOne payment information to determine settlement amounts as described in DDA Policy 6.04.
+Reported revenue received is reconciled to ProviderOne payment information to determine settlement amounts.DDA Policy 6.04.